ecrosse01/Surface-plex/README.md

 ## TUTORIAL

 This tutorial will take you through all the steps of the Surface-plex pipeline analysis.
 The initial steps require download of raw FastQ data from NCBI Gene Expression Omnibus with the accession number GSE268052.
-However, you can instead use the pre-generated read matrix for Assay1 from the manuscript, found in data/Assay1_raw_reads_matrix.csv, and proceed from step 5 of the analysis, to recreate the results table for this Assay.
+However, you can instead use the pre-generated read matrix for Assay1 from the manuscript, found in data/Assay1_raw_reads_matrix.csv, and **proceed from step 5 of the analysis**, to recreate the results table for this Assay.

 ### 1. Clone the repository